Shipping Container Moving Cost in 2026

 Our shipping container cost calculator uses:

-• Domestic container transport rates from intermodal freight carriers and container logistics companies.
+• Domestic container transport rates from intermodal freight carriers and container logistics companies (per-mile rates of $1.00–$4.00).

 • International ocean freight rates from major shipping lines servicing U.S. ports.